BartlomiejBak/lawyer/README.md

 all data related to their tasks.

 ## Technologies
-- Java 11
+- Java 17
 ####
 - Spring Boot
 - Maven
-####
 - PostgreSQL database
 - Lombok
+- Liquibase
+#### Tests
 - JUnit5
 - Mockito
-- Liquibase
+- Testcontainers
 ####
 ## Setup
 The application is developed in IntelliJ IDEA Ultimate Edition.
 Can be run via IDE.

-Database - app runs with official postgreSQL docker image.
-To run application you need to pull docker image/install postgres locally and change application.properties file:
+Database - app runs with official postgreSQL (version 14) docker image.
+To run application you need to pull docker image/install postgres locally with:

-- spring.datasource.url (49155 should be changed to chosen host port)
-- spring.datasource.username
-- spring.datasource.password
+docker run --name postgres-latest -e POSTGRES_PASSWORD=foo -p 5432:5432 -d postgres:14

 ## Status
 In progress...